Olsro/reddit-ipod-guides/guides/gapless-lagless-oldapple.md

 # The technical guide
 This guide is Windows-only.
 Some parts can be replicated pretty easily on MacOS, though, excepted the core conversion with the old AAC encoder.
 Produced files with this guide can be imported on any Mac or iTunes version.
 Modern Macs should use a Windows virtual machine to do the following steps.

+1. Install Java 17 (or a more recent version of Java): [https://learn.microsoft.com/en-us/java/openjdk/download](https://learn.microsoft.com/en-us/java/openjdk/download) and be sure to include it in your path during installation (it should be the case by default).
-1. Install the latest Foobar2000 version (you can even install the ARM64 version if your machine is an ARM64 one) : [https://www.foobar2000.org/download](https://www.foobar2000.org/download) If you want to sync your iPod using Foobar2000 rather than iTunes, you must install the x86 version
+2. Install the latest Foobar2000 version (you can even install the ARM64 version if your machine is an ARM64 one) : [https://www.foobar2000.org/download](https://www.foobar2000.org/download) If you want to sync your iPod using Foobar2000 rather than iTunes, you must install the x86 version
-2. Install the Foobar2000 encoders pack : [https://www.foobar2000.org/encoderpack](https://www.foobar2000.org/encoderpack)
+3. Install the Foobar2000 encoders pack : [https://www.foobar2000.org/encoderpack](https://www.foobar2000.org/encoderpack)
-3. Install the QuickTime 7.6.6 portable encoder that I provide for convenience to integrate directly with Foobar2000.
+4. Install the QuickTime 7.6.6 portable encoder that I provide for convenience to integrate directly with Foobar2000.
 If you don't trust me, you can check the SHA256/signatures of the files, and even make yourself your own portable encoder files by using the ```qt-2015-makeportable.cmd``` file that I provide in this archive.
 Copy and replace the unzipped content of [gapless-lagless-oldapple/foobarencoders.7z](gapless-lagless-oldapple/foobarencoders.7z) inside the folder ```foobar installation folder/encoders```.
 Replace any existing files if it asks to.
-4. Inside the ```foobar installation folder/encoders``` folder, rename ```refalac64.exe``` to ```disabledrefalac64.exe``` and ```qaac64.exe``` to ```disabledqaac64.exe``` because we want Foobar2K to use our 32 bits version that will use the 32 bits QuickTime binaries.
+5. Inside the ```foobar installation folder/encoders``` folder, rename ```refalac64.exe``` to ```disabledrefalac64.exe``` and ```qaac64.exe``` to ```disabledqaac64.exe``` because we want Foobar2K to use our 32 bits version that will use the 32 bits QuickTime binaries.
 QuickTime 7.6.6 was compiled only in 32 bits to convert music files (and qaac architecture need to match with the arch of QTFiles).
-5. [Video guide](gapless-lagless-oldapple/foobar2k.mp4) You should now be able to do the converts directly from the Foobar2000 UI:
+6. [Video guide](gapless-lagless-oldapple/foobar2k.mp4) You should now be able to do the converts directly from the Foobar2000 UI:
 	1) Scan some (lossless if possible) music to convert.
 Click on ```Library``` (located in the top menu of the app) then click on ```Configure```, a new window will appear.
 On the left of this window, click on ```Media Library``` then you can add your ```Music folders``` by clicking the adequate ```Add...``` button.
 Compared to iTunes, Foobar2K will scan everything, even FLAC files, and will be able to convert from them.
 Now that your library is scanned into Foobar2000, you can close this window with the ```OK``` button.
 	2) In the dropdown view (bottom-left of the window), select ```by album``` (this is **very important** or albums will not be grouped correctly by CDs)
 	3) Now right-click on ```All music``` then select ```Convert``` then select ```...```